ntoll/ntoll.github.io/article/why-computers-1/index.md

 That's how you play Snap..!

-These deliberately precise rules describe *how*, given certain states of affairs, such-and-such things must happen.
+The rules illustrated in this deliberately precise story describe *how*, given certain states of affairs, such-and-such things must happen.
 States of affairs unambiguously describe how things are in the world.
 For example, "there are two stacks of face-up cards whose top cards are of matching value".
 When I describe how such-and-such must happen, I mean clear and unambiguous instructions describe *how* play proceeds given a certain state of affairs.

 Put simply, this is *how* the game of Snap is played.